 Yes!
-After your operated knee has healed and after 8-12 months of rehabilitation, you should be able to kneel.
+After your operated or surgical knee has healed and after 8 to 12 months of rehabilitation, you should be able to kneel.

 1. Range of motion (ROM):ROM is a measure of how much you are able to bend or extend a joint.
 The ROM of your knee before surgery is one of the biggest contributing factors to the ROM of your knee after surgery.
-Generally, you need a ROM of at least 90 degrees in your knee to sit comfortably in a chair.
-According to a study looking at 100 replaced knees, 64 patients were able to kneel with little to no discomfort if they were able to bend their knee more than 90 degrees.
+Generally, you need a range of motion in your surgucal knee of at least 90 degrees to sit comfortably in a chair.
+According to a study looking at 100 people who had their knee replaced, 64 patients were able to kneel with little to no discomfort if they were able to bend their knee more than 90 degrees.

-2. Pain: Even a year after knee replacement it is normal to experience pain or discomfort in your knee, especially when moving it beyond a comfortable range.
+2. Pain: Even a year after knee replacement it is normal to experience pain, stiffness or discomfort in your knee, especially when moving it beyond a comfortable range.
 This is one of biggest factors preventing people from kneeling after they have had knee replacement surgery.

 If you are experiencing discomfort or are worried about the effects of kneeling, please speak to your healthcare provider about your situation.
-By completing your rehabilitation exercises every day you will be increasing the ROM of your knee and reducing your likelihood of experiencing pain while keeping yourself on track to being able to kneel again!:
+By completing your rehabilitation exercises every day you will be increasing the range of motion of your knee and reducing your likelihood of experiencing pain while keeping yourself on track to being able to kneel again!:

-Yes you can kneel after a knee replacement.
-Early on after a knee repalcement it will not be possible to kneel but once you have recovered it is absolutely possible.
+Yes you can kneel after a total knee replacement!
+Early on after a knee repalcement it will not be possible to kneel but once you have recovered, it is absolutely possible.
+Kneeling can take 8 to 12 months before it is possible and comfortable.
 There are 3 main factors that limit people from kneeling: 1.
 A loss of knee motion also called range of motion, 2. pain or assuming that you will have pain by kneeling, 3. fear that if you kneel you will damage your new knee replacement.
 Read the blog above to find out why all of these reasons should not stop you from eventually being able to kneel.

-For additonal tips and daily exercises after your knee replacement download our app for knee replacement recovery below.
-Our app will provide you with daily guidance, video exercises, the ability to measure your knee range of motion, track your daily progress all designed by a physical therapist.
+For additonal tips and daily exercises after your knee replacement download our physical therapy app, called Curovate, for knee replacement recovery below.
+Curovate will provide you with daily guidance, video exercises, the ability to measure your knee range of motion, track your daily progress all designed by a physical therapist.

 2. Palmer, S. H., Servant, C. T., Maguire, J., Parish, E. N., & Cross, M. J. (2002).
 Ability to kneel after total knee replacement.
 The Journal of Bone and Joint Surgery.
 British Volume, 84(2), 220-222.
 10.1302/0301-620X.84B2.12568